MarimeGui/Ssh_Auto_Ban/README.md

 To install:
  - Download the script
- - Configure the script by changing the user definable variables
+ - Configure the script by making a settings.ini file (example provided)
- - Add a systemd service to make this script run on boot
+ - Add a systemd service to make this script run on boot (example provided)

-An example service file is provided for convenience.